OSGeo/OSGeoLive-doc/en/quickstart/usb_quickstart.rst

   .. image:: ../../images/screenshots/1024x768/usb_penlinux_selection.gif

-Step 1: Distribution: Select the xubuntu i386 distribution used for the osgeo-live image. (for |osgeo-live-version|, select xubuntu 10.04 Desktop i386)
+Step 1: Distribution: Select the xubuntu i386 distribution used for the osgeo-live image. (for OSGeo-Live 5.5, select xubuntu 11.04 Desktop i386)

 Step 2: Select the latest osgeo-live iso which you should have downloaded locally.
 Note: You will need to manually enter the path to the ISO file, as the :guilabel:`Browse` button only finds xubuntu iso files.